rohanxminocha/DuoCode/README.md

 ## Description
 A Duolingo-style learning app for Data Structures and Algorithms

+## Project Description
+We aim to help CS students strengthen their problem-solving skills by deepening their understanding of data structures and algorithms, enabling them to excel in job interviews and apply these concepts in practical, real-world scenarios.

+## Video/Screenshots

+## Getting Started

 ## Team Details
 - Team Number: LAB101-7
 - Team Members: